Stair Lift Prices and More: The Ultimate Stairlift Guide

 Buying Online & DIY

-Be careful when looking at stair lifts that can be purchased online.
-Ask yourself:
+Be careful when looking at stair lifts that can be purchased from online market places.
+We suggest you ask yourself the following questions before making a purchase decision:

-- Does the online price include taxes, shipping, and installation?
+- Does the online price listed include taxes, shipping, and installation?
 Very often, the price you see online is not all-inclusive.
+While the listed price may look attractive, they may be hiding shipping costs, and installation of the lift is most likely not included.

 - Who will service the lift?
-Companies that sell stair lifts online do not usually provide service.
+Companies that sell stair lifts online do not usually provide service either, which means you would be stuck figuring out how to fix the lift should it need maintenance.

 - Are replacement parts available?
-These can usually be purchased only if you have bought the lift through a certified dealer.
+Replacement parts for Bruno stair lifts and most other manufacturer models are only available for purchase if you have bought the lift through a certified dealer.

-Purchasing a stair lift from a local dealer like Lifeway Mobility is your best option – and here’s why.
-Your lift will be installed and serviced by a factory-trained technician who installs these types lifts on a daily basis.
+Purchasing a stair lift from a local certified stair lift dealer like Lifeway Mobility is most often the best option for those who want a quick, safe, and worry-free solution – and here’s why: Your lift will be installed and serviced by a factory-trained technician who installs these types lifts on a daily basis.
 You’ll never have to worry about figuring out what needs to be fixed should the lift stop working.
-You’ll also get better warranty coverage on both the product and the labor.
+You’ll also receive better warranty coverage on both the product and the labor.

 Comparing Stair Lifts

-While we most often recommend the Bruno brand to our customers, there are times when another manufacturer is the better option.
+While we most often recommend the Bruno brand to our customers, there are times that a lift from a different manufacturer may be needed to accommodate the needs of a client or when a staircase is narrower or steeper than average.

 Straight Rail Stair Lifts